crillab/metrics/docs/md/wallet.md

 To manipulate data, *Wallet* uses a [*pandas Dataframe*](https://pandas.pydata.org/).
 A dataframe is a table composed of rows corresponding to experimentations (also denoted as observations) and columns corresponding to the variables/metrics of an experimentation.

-It is not necessary to have wide knowledges about this library to manipulate *Wallet* data but in order to have a better idea on how data are manipulated, an example of a classical analysis dataframe is given:
+It is not necessary to have wide knowledge about this library to manipulate *Wallet* data but in order to have a better idea on how data are manipulated, an example of a classical analysis dataframe is given:

 |    | input                                                    | experiment_ware         |   cpu_time |
 |---:|:---------------------------------------------------------|:------------------------|-----------:|